MOOCdb/MOOCdbDocs/docs/LabelMe-Text.rst

 **************************************

 First step is to install ruby on your linux environment.
 The commands used here come from https://gorails.com/setup/ubuntu/14.10

--In terminal, run these two commands:
+In terminal, run these two commands:

 .. code-block:: phyton